csse-uoft/SNM-I/doc/src/content/docs/project-setup.md

 docker run --name mongo -p 27017:27017 --restart unless-stopped -d mongo:latest
 ```

 Note that the only difference between the Linux/MacOS and Windows installation in the command line is that the second command uses `docker run` instead of `docker create`.
-Windows Powershell does not recognize the `-d` flag for `docker create`.
+Windows Powershell does not recognize the `-d` flag for the `docker create` command.

 :::note